titanknis/nixos/README.md

 # NixOS Configuration

+**DISCLAIMER:** this documentation is outdated as i added many things recently

 This repositoryry contains my personal NixOS configuration, built with Nix flakes.
 Each part is neatly organized to make managing and deploying system settings, packages, and services simple and flexible.